junesirius/junesirius.github.io/_posts/Supernatural/2026-07-27-SPN-John-Winchester-journal.md

 >
 > God.
 >
 > Things got worse from there because Sammy told me he'd gotten up, wanting to come after me and Dean, and found the man in the black Seville outside Bobby's house.
-HE rode in the Seville to the trialhead, and found us from there.
+He rode in the Seville to the trialhead, and found us from there.
 I don't even know how to get my head around that.
 I feel like I should punish him somehow, but the truth is I should be punishing myself.

 Sammy, 7 years old, shoot a gun to kill a deer, because he thinks the deer is going to hurt Dean.
 Probably Sammy's first time shooting a gun.
 First time seeing Sammy's protective instinct for Dean instead of just the other way around.
 He's seven.